MichaelWitt/Cat-Burgers/README.md

 ## Build Details

-This application was developed using: MySql, Node.js, Express, Handlebars, JavaScript, ORM's, Controllers, HTML, CSS, and more!
+This application was developed using: MySql, Node.js, Heroku, JawsDB, Express, Handlebars, JavaScript, ORM's, Controllers, HTML, CSS, and more!

 ## Repository & Preview